Logo for Vibrationdamage.com

 Because so many devices (cell phones, tablet computers like iPads, video cameras) have the capability to record images, video and sound, most people have all they need already to document both the condition of their homes and ongoing construction activities.
 You should record at the highest resolution of which your best photo or video device is capable, since you may later find it necessary to zoom in on the video or photo to bring out relevant features.
 However, if you see something which needs to be recorded immediately (construction operations or cracking in your home), use whatever device you have at hand which is capable of recording photos, video and sound.
 Having even less-than-optimal evidence is far better than losing that evidence while searching for a more capable device.

-Recording Your Damage and Construction
+Recording Your Damage and the Construction

 You should begin recording the damage to your property the moment that you note an unusual type or amount of it, especially if you suspect that construction or some other outside source may be responsible for it.
 For many people, photography or videography are readily accessible means of documenting the type and locations of damage.
 I prefer high resolution videography over photography, since you can document the location, time and extent of damage by narration on the video.
 Individual "frame grabs" from the video can be easily extracted when still photos are needed.
 The video narration saves the need to keep a separate written log of the same information for still photos.
 However, if your photo camera or device has higher resolution or is more generally capable than your video camera, then use photos solely or in combination with video.